samarshrestha720/libManage/README.md

 # Library Management System RestAPI

-A Library Management System RestAPI using Flask and SQLite
+A Library Management System RestAPI using flask and SQLite

 ## Setup